kavu/carrierwave-webp/README.md

 This gem provides an ugly, but working solution for converting uploads to the WebP format.

 I created it as an expirement, so gem's API can change in the future.
-I you're warned!
+You've been warned!

 ## Installation